Troofax/AGOT_KT/README.md

 [h1]General Information[/h1]

-This is a re-release of the mod AGoT: Knight Tree from the original creator, [url=https://steamcommunity.com/id/lenkiri]Mayonez_kun[/url].
+This is a re-release of the mod AGoT: Knight Tree from the original creator, [url=https://steamcommunity.com/id/lenkiri] Mayonez_kun [/url].

 This mod lets you track the creation of knights over time.
 When a character grants knighthood to someone, they become a descendant in that character's knight tree.
 This allows you to view the origin and descent of knights hundreds of years into the future.